 Compassionate Communities UK (ongoing) The charity has been set up to implement the Compassionate City programme, as well as provide practice expertise in the public health approach to end of life care and embed it in health and social care education programmes.
-We also provide scientific evidence of effectiveness and a source of evaluation expertise.
-Compassionate communities consist of naturally occurring supportive networks combined with the wealth of community resource to be found in neighbourhoods, […]
+We also provide scientific evidence of effectiveness and a source of evaluation expertise. […]

 Tag: case study

 For research into health and co-production, see also the resources on the Involve (NIHR) website.
-Optimising the impact of health services research on the organisation and delivery of health services: a study of embedded models of knowledge co-production in the NHS (January 2018-June 2020) The multi-method Embedded Research study aims to increase the influence of health services research in two main ways.
-First, we will develop the evidence base underpinning the nature and […]
+Optimising the impact of health services research on the organisation and delivery of health services: a study of embedded models of knowledge co-production in the NHS (January 2018-June 2020) The multi-method Embedded Research study aims to increase the […]

 Why people co-produce: Analysing citizens’ perceptions on co-planning engagement in health care services.